You found our list of the best virtual take your child to work ideas!

 Parents can help their children prepare for the meeting by making an agenda, brainstorming talking points, and practicing together.
 The parent or program organizer can assign a researchable subject for the meeting, or let the child pick the topic.
 Or, if some kids are too shy to lead the meeting, then instruct them to choose one icebreaker question to ask the group instead.

 Before the call, be sure to go over virtual meeting etiquette with the little leader.

 5. Hold a virtual scavenger hunt

 Scavenger hunts are one of the best activities for virtual bring your child to work day.
-While you could give players a list of questions to answer and items to find, we recommend a more interactive approach.
+While you could give players a list of questions to answer and items to find, we recommend a more interactive approach such as lightning scavenger hunts.
 Lightning scavenger hunts challenge players to race to grab objects before other players.
 To hold this type of virtual scavenger hunt, read prompts one by one and award points to the first player that shows the item on screen.

 Here are sample clues to use for your game:

 - Show us on your fingers, the number of years mom/dad has been with company